supertriodo/Arena-Tracker/Readme/More.md

 * Show your class winrates and your rank in the leaderboard.

 ![StatsAdvanced](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/statsAdvanced.png)
-* When picking hero, show your personal winrates and arena runs for each hero, along with HSReplay global ones.
+* When picking a hero, show your personal winrates and arena runs for each hero, along with HSReplay global ones.

 ![DraftHeroesWR](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/DraftHeroesWR.png)
 * Replay your matches after or during the game.
 AT's unique replay system lets you see each turn in one simple window so you can go quickly through different turns and review the whole game in a matter of seconds.
 [Learn more...](https://triodo.gitbook.io/arena-tracker-documentation/en/replay-tab)